ElektraInitiative/libelektra/src/plugins/kconfig/README.md

 ## Limitations

-- Comments from file are discarded on save (same as the default KConfig functionality)
+- Comments from the file are discarded on save (same as the default KConfig functionality)
 - No validation for meta values or locale codes